rachelsmithcode/CV/README.md

 You are already on my GitHub, take a look around!

-- Projects of particular interest may be:
+Repositories of particular interest may be:

 | Project        | Summary          | Key technologies|
 | ------------- |:-------------:| -----:|